ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 ### **`src/MyComponent.ts`**

-This file defines the custom component — its tag, properties, styles, and template—using `TypeScript` and `TypeScript decorators`:
+This file defines the custom web component — its tag, properties, styles, and template—using `TypeScript` and `TypeScript decorators`:

 ```js
 @customElement({